TypeScriptToLua/typescripttolua.github.io/docs/assigning-global-variables.md

 import { SideBySide } from "@site/src/components/SideBySide";

-In some Lua environments, the host application expects you to define some global variables or functions as part of the API.
+In some Lua environments, the host application expects you to define global variables or functions as part of the API.
 For example, some engines might allow you to define some event handlers in your Lua, that will be called by the engine when different events happen:

 ```lua title=example.lua
 function OnStart()